 However, he did not stick to this arrangement for long.
 He discovered that if the elements were organized according to their increasing atomic weights, then some of the elements did not fit in with his scheme of classification

 Hence, he ignored the order of atomic weights in some cases.
 For example, the atomic mass of iodine is lower than the atomic mass of tellurium.

 Still, Mendeleev set tellurium (in Group 6) ahead of iodine (in Group 7) along with fluorine, chlorine, bromine because of similarities in properties.

 Q-3) What is the basic difference in approach between the Mendeleev’s Periodic Law and the Modern Periodic Law?

 |Mendeleev’s Periodic Law states that the physical and chemical properties of elements are periodic functions of their atomic weights.||Modern Periodic Law states that the physical and chemical properties of elements are periodic functions of their atomic numbers.|

 Q-4) On the basis of quantum numbers, justify that the sixth period of the periodic table should have 32 elements.

-Hence, sixteen orbitals can have 32 electrons.
+Therefore, sixteen orbitals can accommodate a maximum of 32 electrons.

 Q-5) In terms of period and group where would you locate the element with Z =114?